IDMNYU/DM1123-VFS-FA14/projects/dm1123_vfs_projects_logo.md

 Post on your class website as a grid gallery with lightbox functionality in black & white and logo1 category:
 * At least 10 different versions of logo iterations of your selected brand
 * One logo per 8 1/2 x 11 (letter) dimensions for a total of at least 20 images
-* (a big version vs. a tiny version (a little bigger than postage size) in the corner)
+  * A big version vs. a tiny version (a little bigger than postage size) in the corner
 * at least 3 should be digital
 * at least 3 should be haptic (non-digital)
   * You will need to digitize haptic files (i.e. scan or take a digital photo, etc.)
 * Also, consider creating haptic / digital combos
-* To comprise, your different versions: play around with creating <a href="" target="_blank">icons/symbols, logotypes, and/or combination logos</a>
+* To comprise your different versions, play around with creating <a href="http://www.logodesignsource.com/types.html" target="_blank">icons/symbols, logotypes, and/or combination logos</a>
 * It could also be a redesign of an existing personal logo.
 If so, please post the original logo as well

 #### LOGO 2nd Draft